kimmykimkw/font_inspector/documentation/project_guide.md

 ## Admin System Architecture

 ### Admin Web Application
 The admin system is a separate Next.js web application that provides comprehensive administrative capabilities for Font Inspector.
 It runs independently from the main desktop application and offers a web-based interface for system administrators.
+The admin application is deployed to Firebase Hosting and accessible at the dedicated admin URL.

 ### Admin Site Map & Features